 Step 4: Configure a POP3 Send Only account (optional)

-Currently, when you configure your Outlook.com in Outlook, Outlook doesn’t allow you to actually send as an address that is configured as a Connected Account or custom domain alias in Outlook.com.
+When you configure your Outlook.com in Outlook, Outlook doesn’t allow you to actually send as an address that is from a 3rd party provider or a custom domain alias (unless you have it configured as part of Outlook.com Premium via a Microsoft 365 Family/Personal subscription).

 - Your Name <firstname.lastname@example.org> on behalf of Your Name <email@example.com>